jina-ai/examples/my-first-jina-app/README.md

 ### Check Data

-Now that `get_data.sh` has downloaded the data, let's get back into the `star_trek` directory and make sure the file has everything we want:
+Now that `get_data.sh` has downloaded the data, let's make sure the file has everything we want:

 ```shell
 head data/startrek_tng.csv